 A member of the Millersville University community may also choose to contact the Title IX Coordinator, Elizabeth Swantek, at (717) 871-4100.

-To initiate an employee complaint, the complainant may:
+To initiate an employee formal complaint, the complainant may: